 City conducted background research, reviewed and analyzed the existing parkland dedication bylaw as well as best practices from around Ontario.

 Feedback from internal stakeholders (spring 2017)

 Internal stakeholders within the City of Guelph and key external stakeholders were consulted to determine the interests, concerns and options for parkland dedication policies moving forward.

-Key Stakeholders were consulted on June 29th and again on October 5, 2017 through focus groups.
-General public was informed and engaged through open house on October 5, 2017.
-A paper and online survey was conducted to gain feedback from general public.
+Key stakeholders were consulted on June 29, 2017 and again on October 5, 2017 through focus groups.
+The general public was informed and engaged through an open house on October 5, 2017.
+A paper and online survey was conducted to gain feedback.

-A staff report with the proposed draft bylaw will be presented to Council for approval.
+A staff report with the proposed draft bylaw will be presented to Council for approval in January 2019.